What’s the history of this program?

+The LEAD Fellows program is part oft he Bonner network and is modeled after the Bonner Program model.
 Founded in 1990 by the Corella and Bertram F. Bonner Foundation, which is based in Princeton, New Jersey, the Bonner Program is one of the largest programs of its kind in the nation.
-The LEAD Fellows Program follows the Bonner model which is active in 65 colleges and universities across the United States, supporting community work opportunities for more than 2,400 undergraduate students.
+The Bonner model is active in 65 colleges and universities across the United States, supporting community work opportunities for more than 2,400 undergraduate students.
 The program seeks to change the lives of the students, their communities, and the nation by providing access to education and opportunities to serve.
 The Augsburg LEAD Fellows Program started in 2008.

-How many students are in the LEAD at Augsburg?
+How many students are in the LEAD Fellows Program at Augsburg?

 What type of job would I have as a LEAD Fellow?

 The LEAD Program at Augsburg University has many different community partner organizations and programs that host students for a variety of work opportunities.
 Student jobs range from working as an after-school program assistant, to organizing a neighborhood coalition, to working on food justice with the Campus Kitchen project.